PhD (Michigan State University) – Plant Breeding, Genetics and Biotechnology

 Awards and Recognitions

 Plant Breeding and Genetics: Cultivar development is a crucial technological component of agriculture.
-Maintaining genetic gain means that farmers are able to access cultivars that can cope with disease, insect and environmental stresses which reduces dependency on pesticides and natural resources such as water.
+Maintaining genetic gain means that farmers can access cultivars that can cope with disease, insect and environmental stresses which reduces dependency on pesticides and natural resources such as water.
 Cultivar development also provides consumers with a superior and healthier product that is produced sustainably.

 Plant Phenomics: Due to the size of segregating populations, plant breeding programs are often limited by the ability to identify superior individuals.
 The advent of field-based sensors to measure traits coupled with artificial intelligence and machine learning is enabling breeders to select for conventional traits faster and identify novel traits that are otherwise not detectable by the human eye to develop and accelerate plant improvement.
 Our lab focuses on developing and implementing plant phenomics tools in plant breeding programs for agronomic traits as well as quality traits.